-- o the name of the selling stockholder and of the participating broker-dealer(s); - o the number of shares involved; - o the price at which such shares were sold; - o the commissions paid or discounts or concessions allowed to such broker-dealer(s), where applicable; - o that such broker-dealer(s) did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus; and - o other facts material to the transaction.
+- the name of the selling stockholder and of the participating broker-dealer(s); - o the number of shares involved; - o the price at which such shares were sold; - the commissions paid or discounts or concessions allowed to such broker-dealer(s), where applicable; - that such broker-dealer(s) did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus; and - o other facts material to the transaction.

 We will bear all costs, expenses and fees in connection with the registration of the shares.
 The selling stockholders will bear all commissions and discounts, if any, attributable to the sales of the shares.
-We have agreed to indemnify certain selling stockholders against certain liabilities, including liabilities under the Securities Act in connection with the offering of the shares or to contribute to payments which such selling stockholders may be required to make in respect thereof.
-The selling stockholders may agree to indemnify certain persons, including broker-dealers and agents, against certain liabilities in connection with the offering of the shares, including liabilities arising under the Securities Act.
+We have agreed to indemnify certain selling stockholders against certain liabilities, including liabilities under the Securities Act in connection with the offering of the shares or to contribute to payments which such selling stockholders may agree to indemnify certain persons, including broker-dealers and agents, against certain liabilities in connection with the offering liabilities arising under the Securities Act.